-On January 31, 2010, we entered into an amendment to the Optional Advance Demand Grid Note dated August 3, 2004 to extend its maturity date to July 31, 2010.
-The unsecured short-term LIBOR based loan agreement with HSBC Bank USA is utilized primarily by the

-Company's Japanese subsidiary for short-term liquidity purposes and has a maximum borrowing amount of \$5.0 million.
-We had outstanding borrowings under this line of credit of \$1.1 million at March 31, 2010 at an interest rate of 2.0% and we did not have outstanding borrowings under this line of credit at December 31, 2009.
+On July 31, 2010, the Optional Advance Demand Grid Note dated August 3, 2004 expired without renewal.
+The unsecured short-term LIBOR based loan agreement was with HSBC Bank USA and was utilized primarily by our Japanese subsidiary for short-term liquidity purposes and had a maximum borrowing amount of \$5.0 million.
+We did not have outstanding borrowings under this line of credit at June 30, 2010 or December 31, 2009.

-Additionally, our Japanese subsidiary has lines of credit and short-term borrowing arrangements with two financial institutions which provide for aggregate borrowings as of March 31, 2010 of up to an equivalent of \$26.9 million, which generally expire and are renewed at three month intervals.
-At March 31, 2010 and December 31, 2009, total borrowings outstanding under these arrangements were \$8.6 million and \$12.9 million, respectively, at interest rates ranging from 0.71% to 1.47% at March 31, 2010 and at interest rates ranging from 0.76% to 1.48% at December 31, 2009.
+Additionally, our Japanese subsidiary has lines of credit and short-term borrowing arrangements with two financial institutions which provide for aggregate borrowings as of June 30, 2010 of up to an equivalent of \$28.2 million, which generally expire and are renewed at three month intervals.
+At June 30, 2010 and December 31, 2009, total borrowings outstanding under these arrangements were \$13.0 million and \$12.9 million, respectively, at interest rates ranging from 0.73% to 1.47% at June 30, 2010 and at interest rates ranging from 0.76% to 1.48% at December 31, 2009.

-We believe that our current cash position and available borrowings will be sufficient to satisfy our estimated working capital and planned capital expenditure requirements through at least the next 12 months.
+We believe that our current cash position and available borrowings will be sufficient to satisfy our estimated working capital and planned capital expenditure requirements through at least the next 12 months and the foreseeable future.